spottybones/dotfiles/README.md

 my laptop and other systems.
 Scripts and settings local to this repository are used for initial machine setup.
-Configurations for individual applications are included as submodules in the `/HOME` directory so I can develop and maintain them seperatly.
+Configurations for individual applications are included as submodules in the `/HOME` directory so I can develop and maintain them seperately.

 ## Requirements